pulumi/docs/pulumi-hugo/themes/default/content/resources/building-event-driven-communications-with-twilio-and-aws/index.md

 ---
 # Name of the webinar.
-title: "Building Event-driven communications with Twilio and AWS"
+title: "Building Communication Workflows with Twilio and AWS"
 meta_desc: "In this session, the Twilio team will show you how they use Pulumi and how you can create powerful scheduling tools for your customer communications."

 # A featured webinar will display first in the list.